PrefectHQ/prefect-recipes/devops/infrastructure-as-code/helm/prefect2-agent/README.md

 ## Usage

 Use the `set` blocks to pass configuration data to the helm chart or provide a `values.yaml` file.
+See Helm [readme](https://github.com/PrefectHQ/prefect-helm) & [values file](https://github.com/PrefectHQ/prefect-helm/blob/main/charts/prefect-agent/values.yaml) for more information.

 ```hcl
 module "prefect_agent" {